Houston Traffic Related Pedestrian Accidents

 Accidents involving automobiles striking pedestrians often result in severe injuries such as spinal injuries, paralysis and even death.
 According to a study by the National Highway Traffic Safety Administration, there were 5376 pedestrians killed in auto-pedestrian accidents in 2015.
 Another 129,000 pedestrians hit by cars were treated for injuries during 2015.
-If you have been injured as the result of someone who failed to keep a proper lookout for pedestrians, you need an auto pedestrian accident lawyer on your side.
-Call Simmons and Fletcher, P.C. for a free no obligation consultation regarding your case.
+In 2016 the CDC reported 5,987 pedestrian traffic accident deaths or a pedestrian related death every 90 minutes.

 Failure to Yield to a Pedestrian at a Crosswalk is a Crime